Port Pricing, Terms, Billing

 The billing date (15 days from provisioning if the port is not yet operationally up) is listed on the port’s details page.

 A port is “operationally up” when it meets the following conditions:

 - It is correctly sending and receiving light and is ready to send bits.

 This ensures that you will not be billed for an unusable port and that the colocation facility will also have up to 15 days to correct any problems with the optics.

-You can tell whether a port is operationally up by checking the Operational Status.
-In the following screenshots, the port is operationally down because the cross connect has not been installed:
+You can tell whether a port is operationally up by checking the Operational Status from the side panel or the details page.

 Once the cross connect is correctly installed and sending light, the port becomes fully functional and the Operational Status reads Up: